 The overall health benefits of exercise, particularly one that’s low-impact, are being increasingly recognised in research programmes.

 Our tai chi fit instructor is qualified to teach tai chi fit, and has completed training, provided by NHS staff, in the cancer patient pathway.

 All of our instructors are fully insured and give their time for free.
-Donations are used to cover essential items such as equipment, continuing professional development of our volunteers and to pay our one essential part-time member of staff.
+Donations are used to cover essential items such as equipment, continuing professional development of our volunteers and to pay our essential part-time staff.